-In 2019, price levels for investment in the EU were highest for Finland (32% above the EU average) in Finland and lowest for Romania (35% below the EU average).
+In 2021, price levels for investment in the EU were highest for Sweden (25 % above the EU average) and lowest for Croatia (36 % below the EU average).

-This article focuses primarily on price levels of investment in the European Union (EU) Member States, covering also United Kingdom, three EFTA countries (Iceland, Norway and Switzerland), as well as five EU candidate countries (Albania, Montenegro, North Macedonia, Serbia and Turkey), and one potential candidate country (Bosnia and Herzegovina).
+This article focuses primarily on price levels of investment in the European Union (EU) Member States, covering also three EFTA countries (Iceland, Norway and Switzerland), as well as five EU candidate countries (Albania, Montenegro, North Macedonia, Serbia and Turkey) and one potential candidate country (Bosnia and Herzegovina).

-In 2019, the highest price levels for investment among the EU Member States were observed in Finland at 32% above the EU average, while in the least expensive EU Member State, Romania, the price level was 35% below the EU average.
-These are the main conclusions drawn from the results of two price surveys carried out in 2019 within the Eurostat-OECD Purchasing Power Parities (PPP) Programme.
+In 2021, the highest price levels for investment among the EU Member States were observed in Sweden at 25 % above the EU average, while in the least expensive EU Member State, Croatia, the price level was 36 % below the EU average.
+These are the main conclusions drawn from the results of two price surveys carried out in 2021 within the Eurostat-OECD Purchasing Power Parities (PPP) Programme.
 The two surveys cover construction (residential buildings, non-residential buildings and civil engineering works) and machinery, equipment and other products.

 The results of the surveys are expressed in price level indices (PLIs), which provide a comparison of countries' price levels with respect to the EU average.

-Figure 1 shows the 2019 PLIs for total investment.
-Norway, Switzerland and Finland record the highest price levels for investments, with PLIs of 140, 137 and 132, respectively.
-At the other end of the spectrum, the least expensive countries for investment are North Macedonia and Turkey, with PLIs of 55 and 57.
+Figure 1 shows the 2021 PLIs for total investment.
+Norway, Switzerland and Sweden record the highest price levels for investments, with PLIs of 133, 131 and 125, respectively.
+At the other end of the spectrum, the least expensive countries for investment are Turkey and Albania, with PLIs of 57 and 58.

 Machinery, equipment and other products

 Figure 2 shows the PLIs for machinery and equipment, including metal products and equipment, electrical and optical equipment and transport equipment (see classification of investment products used).
-The most expensive countries for machinery, equipment and other products are Iceland, Norway, Portugal, Denmark and Malta with respective PLIs of 121, 120 115, 115 and 113, while Poland and Hungary are the least expensive countries, with respective PLIs of 91 and 92.
+The most expensive countries for machinery, equipment and other products are Iceland, Denmark, Norway, Malta and Switzerland with respective PLIs of 122, 117, 116, 114 and 112, while Poland is the least expensive country, with PLI of 88.
 The main characteristic shown by this chart is that the price levels for this type of product are relatively homogeneous across countries.

-The results show that Portugal and Denmark are the most expensive EU Member States for total machinery and equipment.
+The results show that Denmark is the most expensive among EU Member States for total machinery and equipment.
 The Netherlands shows the highest price for transport equipment.
-As for the other two sub-categories, the most expensive EU Member State is Malta, for electrical and optical equipment as well as for metal products and equipment.
-Finally, Cyprus is the most expensive EU Member State for software.
+As for the other two sub-categories (metal products and equipment, and electrical and optical equipment), the most expensive EU Member State is Malta.
+Finally, Lithuania is the most expensive EU Member State for software.

 The coefficients of variation at the bottom of Table 1 confirm the relatively low price dispersion across countries for these investment products.
 The highest homogeneity is visible within the euro area.

 Figure 3 presents the PLIs for construction.
-The most expensive countries for construction investment are Switzerland, Norway, Finland, Sweden, Germany and Iceland with PLIs of 175, 150, 147, 144, 144 and 138 respectively.
-On the other hand Turkey, North Macedonia, Bosnia and Herzegovina, Albania, Romania, Montenegro, Serbia and Croatia are the least expensive countries for investment in construction, showing price levels below 50% of the EU average.
-The lowest construction price levels were observed in Turkey and North Macedonia, both with a PLI of 37.
+The most expensive countries for construction investment are Switzerland, Sweden, Germany and Norway with PLIs of 160, 148, 142 and 141 respectively.
+On the other hand Turkey, Albania, Bosnia and Herzegovina, North Macedonia, Croatia and Serbia are the least expensive countries for investment in construction, showing price levels below 50 % of the EU average.
+The lowest construction price levels were observed in Turkey with a PLI of 38.